vidasdti/PythonProjects/nqueens-solver/README.md

 # N-Queens Solver

-A clean and modular Python implementation of the classic N-Queens problem using multiple local search optimization algorithms.
+A Python implementation of the classic N-Queens problem using local search optimization algorithms.

-This project explores search-based optimization techniques, conflict minimization, benchmarking, and visualization of algorithm behavior.
+This project focuses on solving the problem using techniques such as Hill Climbing and Simulated Annealing while also visualizing the optimization process.

 ---